THE WITCH AND THE GHOST 1 Sam 28

 11“Whom shall I raise for you?”

-12The woman saw Shmuel, and then she cried in a loud voice: “Why did you deceive me?
-You are Sha’ul!”
+12The woman saw Sh’muel, and cried in a loud voice.
+Then she said, “Why did you deceive me?
+You being Sha’ul!”

 13The king said to her: “Fear not.
 But what did you see?”